yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-high-availability-ysql.md

 type: docs
 ---

-YugabyteDB returns different [error codes](../transactions-errorcodes-ysql) for the various scenarios that go wrong during transaction processing.It is important that  applications are designed to handle various error scenarios correctly to be highly available and that your users dont face the impact of issues.
+YugabyteDB returns different [error codes](../transactions-errorcodes-ysql) for the various scenarios that go wrong during transaction processing.
+It is important for applications to be designed to handle various error scenarios correctly so as to be highly available and so that users aren't impacted.
 Although most errors are common across multiple isolation levels, some errors are very specific to certain [transaction isolation levels](../../../../explore/transactions/isolation-levels/).

 In general, the error codes can be classified into the following three types: